microsoft/vscode-azurearmtools/README.md

 ### Go to Definition

 Go to definition can be used to navigate to both parameter and variable definitions.
-To use go to definition, place your cursor on the parameter or variable name (in the reference) and press `F12` or right-click and select **Go to Definition**.
+To use go to definition, place your cursor on the parameter or variable name and press `F12` or right-click and select **Go to Definition**.

 ![](./images/go-to-definition.png)